RoadsideThoughts

 We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Sadler.
 We hope that they will be useful to you.

-Note: When we started collecting data about Sadler, we were inconsistent about keeping track of where that data came from.
-As a result, this list of references and mentions is probably incomplete.
+Note: Initially, we were careless about keeping track of where our Sadler data came from.
+The following list of references and mentions is incomplete.

 Business Atlas and Shippers' Guide (1895)